Nomad-Media/samples-js/video-tracking/Readme.md

 > 📘 Note
 >
-> For more information about the API call used got to [Video Tracking Service API](doc:video-tracking-service-api)
+> For more information about the API call used got to [Video Tracking Service](https://developer.nomad-cms.com/docs/video-tracking-service-api)